unofficial-skills/Alpha-Tube/README.md

 -------------------------------------------------------------------------------------------
 # PROJECT HALTED

 Sorry all this project has been halted till further notice.
 This is due to a region blocking issue which currently can't be fixed.
 If a fix is found in the future then this project will be resumed.

-If you have any ideas on how to bypass youtube's region blocking then please email projects@andrewstech.me
+If you are still looking for a way to play YouTube on alexa there is an alternative option but is much complicated to setup. https://github.com/mlomboglia/alexa-skill-mytube
 -------------------------------------------------------------------------------------------
 # BETA IS CLOSED
 ![beta](https://img.shields.io/endpoint?url=https://version.andrewstech.me/project/alpha-video/services/api)